 If any parents are getting too into it, slow them down, SUB THEM OUT.
 Make sure they’re warmed up and easing into it.

-DONATIONS: If anyone gives you a check, please take it and relay to the office via Nettie or Mo.
+DONATIONS: If anyone gives you a check, please take it and relay to the office via Mo.

 Preference is to donate online or mail in the check, but some folks want to just give it on the spot and we do need it to support our overhead and community service programs.